 “We can judge our progress by the courage of our questions and the depth of our answers, our willingness to embrace what is true rather than what feels good” – Carl Sagan.

-2020 has shaken the foundations of what many of us consider to be ‘normal.’
-Many people find themselves in precarious positions, without stable ground underneath.
+2020 has shaken the foundations of what many of us consider ‘normal.’
 It could be said that the planet is demonstrating realities that have always been true, but now we are witnessing them on an unprecedented global scale – everything changes; life is struggle; everything depends on everything else.
-This is impossible to deny, and not easy to be with.

-What tools could we resource ourselves with to meet the discomfort of not knowing?
-How can we find ways to explore creatively in the face of challenge?
-Could we allow ourselves to open to the power of not knowing?
-If we can learn to open ourselves to vast, collective fields of intelligence and support, then perhaps we can find extraordinary capacities for compassionate action in the face of uncertainty.
+This retreat will offer ways to explore these realities creatively, meeting the discomfort of not knowing with reliable, trustworthy tools of Dharma – wisdom, compassion and loving awareness.
+If we can learn to open ourselves to vast, collective fields of intelligence and support, then perhaps we can find extraordinary capacities for creative response and loving action in the face of uncertainty.

 Unit or Hut: Member: $534, Non-member: $604